KONGWA CATTLE RANCH was formerly a groundnut scheme occupied by the Wagogo people.

 - Aerial spraying and bush clearing have been introduced in major lands to control tsetse flies and create more land for farming.

-- The Masai cultivators are given incentives by the Kenya government to fence and cultivate their land.
+- The Masai cultivators are given incentives by the TANZANIA government to fence and cultivate their land.

 - Roads, banks, and hospital facilities have been introduced to improve their standard of living.